Welcome (M)Art

 Socially Engaged Art has a history of using food to achieve both social connection and critical commentary.
 Food is often utilized as a quick convener of communities and can bring us easily into dialogue on issues of power, place, sustainability, and culture.
 Today, more and more emerging and established artists choose to work with food as process, subject, metaphor, and realization.

-Wave Pool is pleased to announce 4 comprehensive artist projects and installations in 2023 as the second year for this innovative program.
-These artist projects will be thorough transformations of the market and kitchen storefronts, becoming immersive installations that tackle tough issues on social justice, equity, sustainability, and other topics dependent on the artist and project.
-The space will still operate as a market, abetting food insecurity issues in our neighborhood and providing much needed food access.
-But the context of the food will change depending on the installation.
-After an international open call process, a jury has selected the following four artist projects for this Welcome (M)Art season:
+Wave Pool was pleased to exhibit 8 comprehensive artist projects and installations over the course of two years of this innovative program.
+These artist projects were thorough transformations of the market and kitchen storefronts at Welcome, becoming immersive installations that tackled tough issues on social justice, equity, sustainability, and other topics proposed by the artists and their projects.
+Throughout the exhibition years, the space still operated as a market, abetting food insecurity issues in our neighborhood and providing much needed food access.

 Erika Nj Allen: This Is Not a Coup